Assassination of Sergio Ramelli

-The assassination of Sergio Ramelli was a political crime that took place in Milan, Italy, in 1975, during a period of violent and often deadly confrontations between rightists and leftists in the country.
+The assassination of Sergio Ramelli was a crime that took place in Milan, Italy, in 1975, perpetuated by members of the extreme-left organisation names Avanguardia Operaia.

 Social and political context

 Following the 1969–70 large-scale series of industrial action in Northern Italy, the acts of civil disobedience and mass demonstrations often turned to violent confrontations between leftist militants and the law enforcement authorities of the Italian state.
 In November 1969, policeman Antonio Annarumma, while on duty during a demonstration organized by the Maoist organization Unione dei Comunisti Italiani (Marxisti-Leninisti), was killed after being struck by an iron tube hurled by demonstrators and losing control of the police car he was driving.
 On 12 December of that year right-wing terrorists allegedly exploded a bomb at the headquarters of Banca Nazionale dell'Agricoltura in Piazza Fontana, near the Duomo, killing 17 people and wounding 88.
 On 15 December 1969, Giuseppe "Pino" Pinelli, member of the Milan-based anarchist association Ponte della Ghisolfa and secretary of the Italian branch of the Anarchist Black Cross, died while being detained by the Italian police.
 Similar events introduced a period of unprecedented social conflict in the urban centers of Italy, with acts of violence carried out almost daily by both right- and left-wing organizations.

 On 16 April 1975, two organizations of the extra-parliamentary left, Lotta Continua and Avanguardia Operaia organized a demonstration in the city of Milan, along with unions of house tenants, in protest against high rents and in support of the right to housing.
 A group of demonstrators broke off from the procession to head to the University of Milan and in piazza Cavour they crossed paths with three militants from the Fronte universitario d'azione nazionale or FUAN, the student branch of the neofascist MSI.
 In the ensuing clash, as was subsequently reported in L'Unità, two of the neofascists managed to get away while the third, Antonio Braggion, due to a physical impediment in his leg, was forced to take refuge in his Mini Minor car.
 The left-wing militants surrounded the car and began to hit it with blunt objects, shattering the glass.
 Braggion was armed with a revolver and from inside his car let off three shots, one of which fatally wounded student Claudio Varalli.

 On 17 April, again in Milan, demonstrators from the left, protesting the killing of Varalli, clashed with a carabinieri riot unit.
 Reinforcements were called in by the unit and a truck speeding in from the via Lamarmora barracks went over the sidewalk, and fell on 28-year-old Giannino Zibecchi, a militant of the Comitati di vigilanza antifascista, the Committees of antifascist vigilance.
 The police stated that the truck "skidded;" the organizers of the demonstration stated that the truck fell deliberately on the protesters who were on the sidewalk.
 Zibecchi died from his wounds.